DCotterill/ntp-hugo/content/blog/simple-christmas-tips.md

 If you choose the snacks that are higher in protein and good fats you’ll still feel like you’ve had a feast, but you won’t be fighting the high blood sugar surges that come from a high carb snack.

-You might want to have a few of my macro balanced snacks on hand when the sweet tooth does hit - you can find my bliss ball and nutty ‘chocolate’ recipes here: [https://www.happygreensprout.com/recipes/](https://www.happygreensprout.com/recipes/)
+You might want to have a few of my macro balanced snacks on hand when the sweet tooth does hit - you can find my bliss ball and nutty ‘chocolate’ recipes here: [Happy Green Sprout Recipes](https://www.happygreensprout.com/recipes/)

 __Take the time to enjoy your food__